RedaBourma/task/README.md

 Flags:
   -h, --help   help for task

-Use "task [command] --help" for more information about a command
+Use "task [command] --help" for more information about a command.